fahad0samara/vite-Burger/README.md

-# Burger Company Website
+# Burger  Website

-This is a simple website for Burger Company, a fictional burger restaurant.
+This is a simple website for Burger , a fictional burger restaurant.
 It includes sections for home, special offers, menu, upcoming events, and a reservation form.

 ## Technologies Used